skillitzimberg/TemplateJS/ABOUTTEMPLATE.md

 **[License](#license)**<br>

 ## Description
-This template was created using TemplateJS.
 This template creates the directories and basic files needed to start a web project in JavaScript.
 I used the JSON template from Sayed I. Hashimi's [article](https://blogs.msdn.microsoft.com/dotnet/2017/04/02/how-to-create-your-own-templates-for-dotnet-new/).
 The directory structure and file contents are from Epicodus JavaScript curriculum and may not be suited for all projects.

 [Here](https://github.com/dotnet/templating/wiki/Reference-for-template.json) is another good source on using dotnet and JSON to create templates.